 The proposed law continues the general rule in estate administration that there is no right to a jury trial unless the right is expressly granted by statute.
-11 For a jury trial to be available under the proposed law, however, a particular proceeding must expressly provide for a jury trial.
-The proposed law does not continue the rule that a jury trial is available by virtue of the provision applying the rules of practice in civil actions in any case where there the Probate Code provides for issues of fact to be framed.
+It For a jury trial to be available under the proposed law, however, a particular proceeding must expressly provide for a jury trial.
+The proposed law does not continue the rule that a jury trial is available by virtue of the provision applying the rules of practice in civil actions in any case where the Probate Code provides for issues of fact to be framed.
 12

 The proposed law thus rejects the line of cases that found the framing of factual issues to be an independent statutory ground for requiring a jury trial.
-This change is in line with the reasoning of Estate of Beach 13 and Heiser v.
-Superior Court 14 which applied a stricter standard for determining whether factual issues required a jury trial under former Probate Code Section 1230.
-These cases require an issue analysis whereby the court determines whether the factual issues are appropriate for determination in the particular case.
-The proposed law avoids the need to engage in this issue analysis by eliminating the factual issue jury right that the courts in Beach and Heiser had to confront.
+This change is in line with the reasoning of Estate of Beach13 and Heiser v.
+Superior Court14 which applied a stricter standard for determining whether factual issues required a jury trial under former Probate Code Section 1230.
+This revision is also consistent with other recent probate legislation.
+15